Why the UK is adding folic acid to flour

 The final crumb

-Still, we’ll always champion real bread — made slowly, with care, and with full transparency about what’s inside.
-Whether fortified or not, every loaf we bake is good in every sense of the word.
+Either way, we’ll always champion real bread — made slowly, with care, and with full transparency about what’s inside.
+Every loaf we bake is good in every sense of the word.